 Any medication has possible adverse effects, and it’s important to be aware of the potential side effects when starting a new drug.
 Common side effects include coughing, dizziness, and lightheadedness.
-Some people experience lower blood pressure (hypotension), increased potassium (hyperkalemia), and increased serum creatinine levels.1-3
+Some people experience lower blood pressure (hypotension), increased potassium (hyperkalemia), and increased serum creatinine levels.
+This is not a complete list of side effects.1-3

 Things to know about sacubitril/valsartan